egberts/tls-ca-manage/README.md

 * have a private TLD domain name and infrastructure
 * have custom CA directory layouts to maintain
 * Experiment with highest-encryption CA nodes.
+* On a power-trip to having your very own Root CA

 Fret no more, this tool may help you.
 I did all the hard work and made it easy to support the following features: